Software development agreement

 CompA claimed that our client was not co-operating with them.
-The effect was that the scope of the work had increased but the price had not – the scope had increased through delay.
+They claimed that the scope of the work had increased but the price had not, however, the scope had increased through delay.
 CompA insisted that the original software development agreement should be renegotiated to reflect the higher levels of work.
 Our client refused to do this which resulted in CompA suspending the work.

 Finding a solution

 Our client initiated the dispute resolution procedure as prescribed in the development agreement.
-The move was made to try and avoid the costs of a court case.
+They made this move to try and avoid incurring the costs of a court case.
 However, the parties could not reach an agreement.
 After all avenues were exhausted, our client brought a claim against CompA for repudiatory breach of contract.

-CompA counterclaimed that it was in fact our client that had breached the contract by failing to pay invoices that were issued to them.
+CompA counterclaimed that it was in fact our client who had breached the contract by failing to pay invoices that CompA issued to them.

 Benefit of without prejudice discussions

 We continued to progress without prejudice discussions to encourage settlement.
 Eventually, and shortly before a crunch point, CompA agreed to settle.
-The crunch point was the stage of case management that required the exchange of witness statements and evidence – costly.
+The crunch point was the stage of case management that required the exchange of witness statements and evidence, which would have been costly.